nicolasmf/nicolasmf/README.md

 - 🏫 Studying in EFREI Paris
 - 🎒 Actually on my third year
 - 😁 I'm learning git, and a lot of fun languages !

-## Looking for an internship !

-I am currently looking for a 24-month internship starting in September 2022 in the field of cybersecurity.
-My rhythm would be 3 days on-site / 2 days at school.